 Yangtze river cruises through the Three Gorges have been heavily advertised in recent years, and are increasingly popular with foreign tourists.
 These boats dock at the interesting looking terminal we passed.
 I got off the car and walked past the levees (which were raised in 2005 to protect the town against flooding) to the river.
 No large cruise boats were to be seen.
 But there were these interesting looking boats moored to a quay.
 They seem to have a very shallow draught.
 I wondered whether they are floating docks or boats, until I went close and found that they are boats.
 They have so many cabins that they must be used for short cruises.
+If there were smaller boats I wouldn’t have minded spending a day drifting down this river.
 In the photo above you can see the Second Yangtze Bridge behind the boats.

 It was late in the morning of a working day, so there weren’t too many people around.
 I walked down to the water.
 There was a lone swimmer near the bank, far from him were a couple of anglers.
 This is a nice lazy pastime.
 One angler was leaning on a barricade and chatting with another person: a friend or a passerby.
 You could see from here how wide the river was.
 It was hard to make out any details in the towers of Wuchang one could see on the far bank.
 As always in China, things were under construction.
 You could see cranes poking their necks out over the skyline.